 The six-month program, co-hosted by the Association of American Medical Colleges (AAMC), Primary Care Progress, National Academies of Practice (NAP) , Council on Social Work Education and American Association of Colleges of Nursing provides education and support to teams as they connect with patients, learn about the root causes of high health care utilization, and share this learning with their institutions.
 Teams participate in online curriculum and monthly case conferencing, and receive mentoring and a curriculum learning guide.

 Four Hotspotting Hubs serve as centers of training and mentorship for the schools in their regions.
 The four Hotspotting Hubs are Thomas Jefferson University in Philadelphia, PA; Southern Illinois University in Springfield, IL; University of Utah in Salt Lake City, UT; and Samuel Merritt University in Oakland, CA. Read more about the launch of the Hotspotting Hubs on our blog.

-2020-2021 applications for Student Hotspotting are now open.
-Applications will be accepted on a rolling basis.
-Extended deadline!
-The 2020-2021 Student Hotspotting application deadline has been extended to July 22, 2020.Apply here
+Applications for the 2021-2022 Student Hotspotting cohort are now open.
+Applications will be accepted on a rolling basis, with a final application deadline of May 7, 2021.Apply here

 - Barriers to care